-Certificate of Authorization (COA).
-The primary means by which public sUAS operators petition and obtain FAA permission to access the NAS.
+FAA Certificate of Authorization (COA).
+The means by which civil and public sUAS operators petition and obtain FAA permission to access portions of the NAS that have not been delegated to the DoD for purposes of provision of ATC services.